Chimes of Freedom (song): Other covers

 The Senegalese musician Youssou N'Dour recorded a cover version of the song, in which he treats the song as an anthem for the many people in Africa struggling to survive.
 Jefferson Starship covered the song on their 2008 release, Jefferson's Tree of Liberty, with Paul Kantner, David Freiberg, and Cathy Richardson on vocals.
 The melody of "Chimes of Freedom" was deliberately borrowed by Billy Bragg for the song "Ideology", from his third album, Talking with the Taxman about Poetry, with Bragg's chorus "above the sound of ideologies clashing" echoing Dylan's "we gazed upon the chimes of freedom flashing".
 In addition, the Bon Jovi song "Bells of Freedom", from their Have a Nice Day album, is somewhat reminiscent of "Chimes of Freedom" in structure.
 Neil Young's song "Flags of Freedom" from his Living with War album mentions Dylan by name and melodically recalls the tune and verse structure of "Chimes of Freedom", though Young is listed as the song's only writer.
 The British band Starry Eyed and Laughing took their name from the opening line of the song's final verse.

 "Chimes of Freedom" is one of seven Dylan songs whose lyrics were reset as a modern classical music arrangement for soprano and piano (or orchestra) by John Corigliano for his song cycle Mr. Tambourine Man: Seven Poems of Bob Dylan.

+On May 21, 2025, Bruce Springsteen released the Land of Hope & Dreams EP.
+The four-track live recording features songs from the Land of Hope & Dreams Tour opener in Manchester on May 14, 2025, and includes a cover of "Chimes of Freedom", which Springsteen had not performed since 1988.
+Also included on the EP are Springsteen's remarks during the concert when he called President Donald Trump's administration "corrupt, incompetent, and treasonous".
+Trump responded by insulting Springsteen on social media and calling for a "major investigation" into him, Beyoncé, Oprah Winfrey, and Bono.